1986 Massachusetts gubernatorial election: Campaign

 Despite losing the nomination, Hyatt chose to stay in the race and run against Switzler in the Republican primary.
 However, Switzler dropped out of the race in June after inaccuracies about his military record were revealed.
 He had falsely claimed to be a member of the United States Army Special Forces and stated that he had fought in Vietnam when he had only visited Vietnam on leave from noncombat duty in Korea.

 Hyatt then dropped out of the race on July 14 amid accusations of forging names on his nomination papers, having ties to organized crime, and erratic personal behavior which included working nude in his office.

 Businessman and former Secretary of Economic Affairs George Kariotis entered the race after both candidates dropped out.
 Because the filing deadline for the election was on March 1, Hyatt and Switzler remained on the ballot while Kariotis was forced to run a write in campaign.
 Hyatt won the election, but he and Switzler, who finished second, declined the nomination and Kariotis was declared the nominee.

 Results

-Due to the fact that both listed candidates had dropped out of the race, the Republican primary saw extremely low turnout.
+Because both listed candidates had dropped out of the race, the Republican primary saw extremely low turnout.